 I can imagine (wink) that the Steinway piano that John Lennon composed “Imagine” on is a very popular exhibit as is the George Harrison, Taylor Swift and Elvis displays.
 Look out for one of the “Fou” drums from the opening ceremony of the 2008 Beijing Olympic Games.

 Experience Gallery – so that’s where all the noise is!

 We didn’t spend much time in this part of the gallery truthfully because we were so tired from seeing everything else, but this is total play time with all sorts of instruments available for you to try your hand at.
 Great fun for the kids.

-I really enjoyed my time at this impressive museum and highly recommend it for any music lover.
+I enjoyed my time at this impressive museum and highly recommend it for any music lover.

 - Be prepared to stand and walk a lot.
-There is 80,000 square feet of exhibition space and I noticed that there aren’t very many benches/seating areas within the galleries.
+There are 80,000 square feet of exhibition space, and I noticed that there aren’t very many benches/seating areas within the galleries.
 If you need to rest, there are seats in the main hall areas.